withpulp/gatsby-oRanger/README.md

 ## TODO

+* sass for variables (weigh the benefits)
+* update npm packages (gatsby 1.0 in the works)
+* create figure and section containers (need to brainstorm this or consider using existing framework)
+* create components for html elements (button, li, p, a, h1, etc. - or use existing framework)

-> see comments in code
+> see comments in code for more @TODO

-* posts pages

 ## Running in development
 `gatsby develop`